Proton Exora

-The Proton Exora is an automobile produced by Malaysian car manufacturer Proton.
-Considered to be a compact multi-purpose vehicle (MPV) in the C-segment, it became Malaysia's first locally developed MPV upon its release on 15 April 2009.
-The Exora is the first Proton to be based on the P2 platform.
-Its facelift revision, which debuted on 15 December 2011, became the first Proton to use the CamPro CFE turbocharged engine and CVT technology.
+The Proton Exora is a discontinued automobile produced by the Malaysian car manufacturer Proton.
+Considered to be a compact multi-purpose vehicle (MPV) in the C-segment, it became Malaysia's first locally developed MPV upon its release on April 15, 2009.
+The Exora is the first Proton based on the P2 platform.
+Its facelift revision, which debuted on December 15, 2011, became the first Proton to use the CamPro CFE turbocharged engine and CVT technology.

 History

 Pre-launch

 The first sketches of a Proton MPV existed as early as the 1990s.
 During this period, all of Proton's offerings were either saloon or hatchback vehicles.
 In 2001, Proton experimented with larger vehicles by introducing the Juara Mini-MPV, a rebadged Mitsubishi Town Box Wide.
-However, its unconventional kei car design drew criticism and it was discontinued in 2004 amidst poor sales.
+However, its unconventional kei car design drew criticism, and it was discontinued in 2004 amid poor sales.

-The Proton MPV project was later revived in mid-2006 under the leadership of the former Proton Managing Director, Syed Zainal Abidin.
-The car was to be designed to suit Malaysian tastes and expectations, and was initially believed to be based on a Mitsubishi or Volkswagen platform, but Proton later confirmed that it would be built from the ground up on an all-new platform.
-The result was the Proton P2 platform, developed in-house by Proton with consultancy from LG CNS.
-On 11 February 2008, the Proton MPV was officially announced for an early 2009 launch.
+The Proton MPV project was later revived in mid-2006 under the leadership of former Proton Managing Director Syed Zainal Abidin.
+The car was designed to suit Malaysian tastes and expectations, built from the ground up on an all-new platform.
+The result was the Proton P2 platform, developed in house by Proton with consultancy from LG CNS.
+On February 11, 2008, the Proton MPV was officially announced for an early 2009 launch.

-Sketches of the MPV were aired on Malaysian national television on 27 May 2008, previewing its various upcoming features.
-From the sketches, it was initially speculated that the Proton MPV was related to a similar MPV from China's Chery, but it was later proven that there were no such relations between the two cars.
-Nonetheless, it was clear that various styling cues were derived from the Mitsubishi Grandis, owing to the long-standing relationship between Proton and Mitsubishi.
-Proton filed a patent for the upcoming MPV with the United Kingdom Intellectual Property Office (IPO) on 24 October 2008, and it was approved several days later 4 November.
+Sketches of the MPV were aired on Malaysian national television on May 27, 2008, previewing its upcoming features.
+Proton filed a patent for the upcoming MPV with the United Kingdom Intellectual Property Office (IPO) on October 24, 2008, and it was approved several days later, on November 4.

-The official name Proton Exora, along with its tagline Keriangan Keluarga (English: Family Fun) was announced on 17 February 2009.
-'Exora', which was inspired from the Ixora flower was chosen among 251,763 entries during the Name The Proton MPV competition by the grand prize winner, Norsholihan Binti Abdul Eanich.
+The official name Proton Exora, along with its tagline Keriangan Keluarga (English: Family Fun) was announced on February 17, 2009.
+"Exora," which was inspired from the Ixora flower, was chosen among 251,763 entries during the Name The Proton MPV competition by the grand prize winner, Norsholihan Binti Abdul Eanich.
 After a development phase of 18 months, production of the Exora finally commenced in March 2009 at Proton's Shah Alam plant.